-As the summer approaches and the cold weather dog issues long behind us, dog owners should be mindful of their pet’s well being in hot weather.
-In this article, we give you some valuable tips and advice on how you can keep your furry friend happy and comfortable when the mercury rises.
+As the summer approaches and the cold weather dog issues are long behind us, dog owners should be mindful of their pet’s well-being in hot weather.

 Let’s find out about breeds and then look at different ways you can cool down your dog.